houshuang/blog/content/posts/2008-09-20-mencerdaskan-bangsa-an-inquiry-into-the-phenomenon-of-taman-bacaan-in-indonesia.md

 title: Mencerdaskan Bangsa - An Inquiry into the Phenomenon of Taman Bacaan in Indonesia
 created_at: Sat, 20 Sep 2008 14:01:00 +0000
 kind: article
-tags:
+tags: asia, development, libraries, personal
-- asia
-- development
-- libraries
-- personal
 ---

 During my undergraduate degree in International Development Studies, we